 This was originally presented as a joke in the years following World War II, the breakup of the European colonial empires, and the US civil rights movement.
 This was a time when hopeful people thought we were ending the era of 'I'll fight you for it rules" and instituting a new "power-with" approach to human relationships.

 It Now, unfortunately, appears that "I'll fight you for it" rules" are making a comeback.

 Years and years ago, long before the Internet, I remember reading a political cartoon that stuck with me, written by Jules Fieffer.
 I have been looking for it ever since and I can't find it.
 So I broke down and did a lousy job of redrawing it.

 It features two guys who are angry at one another.
 One says “I want your land.”
 The other guy says, “You can't have it.”
 “Why?”
 “Because it’s mine!”
 “Where did you get it?”
 “From my father.”
 “Where did he get it?”
 “From his father.”
 “Where did he get it?”
 From his father.”
 “Where did he get it?” “ He fought for it.”
 “Well, then, I’ll fight you for it!”

 The thing that was so stunning about this was that it was clearly a joke at the time.
 There was a general sense that we don't do it that way anymore.
 For folks of my generation, who grew up in the shadow of World War II, the sort of overarching priority of the global international system, and domestic system as well, was never, ever repeat the horrors of World War II.

 The other thing that was stunning was the rise of the European Union.
-Here you had a continent that had been through countless wars over the century, and then, suddenly, you had this transition to a single union with the elimination of barriers for crossing borders and the establishment of a single currency.
+Here you had a continent that had been through countless wars over the centuries and then, suddenly, you had this transition to a single union with the elimination of barriers for crossing borders and the establishment of a single currency.
 That was an incredible accomplishment!

 There was also a global sense that democratization was the wave of the future.
 In country after country after country, there was this shift toward some sort of a more democratic rule.